-Runner’s knee is an umbrella for various conditions that cause pain around your kneecap.
-These conditions include anterior knee pain syndrome, patellofemoral malalignment, chondromalacia patella and iliotibial band syndrome (ITB).
-As the name suggests, running is the most common cause of this kind of knee pain, but it is also quite common in non-athletes.
+As the name suggests, running is the most common cause of runner’s knee, but it is also quite common in non-athletes.
 Almost 25% of the world’s population have some form of knee pain, more specifically pain in the area of the kneecap.

 Runners Knee, Knee pain While running